Published Date: February 04, 2015

 4th floor, 10405 Jasper Avenue

-Human Services (HS) provides basic funeral services for indigent persons who die or are transported to Alberta for a burial.
+Community and Social Services provides basic funeral services for indigent persons who die or are transported to Alberta for a burial.
 Basic funeral services are provided for under an Agreement with funeral homes in Alberta.

 A funeral home that agrees to provide this service must: